 - A law student who has not received his/her first degree in law;

 - A law student who has received the approval of his/her law school dean to run for office.
-All nomination forms must be approved and signed by each candidate’s dean; and
+All application forms must be approved and signed by each candidate’s dean; and

 - A law student who is in compliance with the submission deadlines and requirements

-The Certification Form (download now) must be a PDF that follows this naming convention: CH, VC or ST-[your last name]-Certification.
+2) Include their Dean’s Certification Form (Download Now).
+The Certification Form (Download Now) must be a PDF that follows this naming convention: CH-[your last name]-Certification.
 Example: CH-Doe-Certification.